hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Record Types as Embeddables

-Record support is a significant addition in Jakarta EE 11.
+Record type support is a significant addition in Jakarta EE 11.
 With Jakarta Persistence 3.2, Java records are now fully supported and can be used as `@Embeddable` types.
-For more details, please refer to the dedicated [Record Support in Jakarta EE 11](./record.md) document.
+For more details, please refer to the dedicated [Java Record Support in Jakarta EE 11](./record.md) document.

 ## API Enhancements
 ### Programmatic Configuration